dreamhead/moco/moco-doc/global-settings.md

 ]
 ```

 Now all configurations in foo.json must be accessed by /foo context.
+In this case, when you access http://localhost:12306/foo/foo, you will get "foo".

+On the other hand, bar.json will in /bar context which means http://localhost:12306/bar/bar will return "bar".

 ## File Root